Cultivating Curiosity: 5 Ways to Take the Sting Out of Feedback

 What I also learned from Carol Dweck was that being ‘fixed of mindset’ was also a choice.
 When you don’t know that something’s a choice, how can you possibly make it, right?
 Discovering I had a choice, totally changed my outlook!.
 Once you know you have choice, a whole world of opportunity opens up to you!
 I realised I could feel the sting of feedback and then choose to ‘win or learn’, as the great Mandela once said.

 Embrace feedback as an essential part of your development journey.
 Take a growth mindset approach.
 View criticisms as opportunities to improve rather than threats to your self-esteem.
 Remind yourself that every piece of constructive feedback is a stepping stone towards becoming better at what you do and an exemplary leader.
-Think curiosity, think resilience and think optimism.
-Remember, being curious retains your autonomy.
-Feedback may sting, but you can control the impact of that sting with your mindset and your actions.
-Focus on the long-term benefits of continuous learning and growth.
-Own your feedback, positive or negative.

 Nia is an expert leader who talks the talk and walks the walk.
 She is an academically awarded thought leader in self-aware leadership and practices self-aware leadership every single day in her role as a Director in a Children’s Charity.